dhananjayp8/dhananjayp8/README.md

 ## Hi there 👋

-# Hello, I'm Dhananjay Puranik 👋
+# I'm Dhananjay Puranik 👋

 Welcome to my GitHub profile!
 "I'm an aspiring software engineer who loves problem-solving in data structures and algorithms (DSA) and web development."